Donskarto/My-Projets/README.md

-# My-Projets
+ # My Projects
-This repository will contain my projects on Data Engineering, Cybersecurity, and Algorithm Implementations.
+This repository will contain my projects on:
+- **Data Engineering**
+- **Cybersecurity**
+- **Algorithm Implementations**

+I am currently learning and will be updating this repository with new projects soon!
+Stay tuned.